-The GOP’s new tax law might have the country divided, but one thing’s for sure: Businesses of all sizes came out on top.
+The Tax Cuts and Jobs Act might have the country divided, but one thing’s for sure: businesses of all sizes came out on top.
 New pass-through provisions and other potential deductions mean that it’s more appealing than ever to join the gig economy and take the leap to being your own boss.

 There’s a lot we still don’t know about precisely how the new tax law will be implemented, but we do have an idea of the perks.
 Here’s what small business owners and freelancers should know.

-The headline on the tax bill for many businesses is the new treatment of “pass-through income,” or income that’s reported by individuals from smaller business entities (think LLC, partnership, S corporation or Schedule C).
+The headline on the tax bill for many businesses is the new treatment of “pass-through income,” or income that’s reported by individuals from smaller business entities (think LLC, partnership, S corporation, or Schedule C).
 These types of businesses aren’t subject to any tax at the corporate level—instead, the businesses compute their profits, and then that income is passed through to the owners and taxed as ordinary personal income on their return.
-Freelancers who receive 1099 forms are generally also eligible for this deduction.

-The old rule vs. the new rule: Before the new law, pass-through income was simply taxed as ordinary income.
-Whether you got $100 in wages or in pass-through income, they were taxed the same—at an ordinary graduated rate, up to a maximum of 39.6 percent.
+The old rule vs. the new rule: Before the new law, pass-through income was simply taxed as ordinary income up to a maximum of 39.6 percent.
 Now, there’s a 20 percent deduction for pass-through dollars that wasn’t in effect before—good news for small business owners and freelancers.
-Let's say you're a small business owner with qualifying pass-through income: Under the new law, the rate dropped from 39.6 percent to 37 percent.

 How many “capital assets” have you purchased for your small business, or to use professionally as a freelancer?
 A capital asset is any sort of long-lasting piece of equipment you use for work that adds productivity over the years.
 (Think machinery and business equipment—this would cover things like computers, software or even cars.)
 The new law makes it much more attractive—and cheaper, come tax-time—to make these longer-term “investments” in your business.

-The old rule vs. the new rule: Before, people paid as employees were able to deduct out-of-pocket professional expenses on their tax return using form 2106.
-Now, “that has been completely eliminated with the new tax law,” says Kubey.
+The old rule versus the new rule: Before, people paid as employees were able to deduct out-of-pocket professional expenses on their tax return using form 2106.
+In 2018, this has been eliminated.
 But if you have gotten into the habit of keeping track of those business expenses, don’t stop quite yet—there’s a remote possibility that some states could come through with provisions for employees to deduct those expenses.
 If you're an employee, consider negotiating with your employer for reimbursement for business expenses you used to deduct.